 - by Laurie J.

-Laurie J. is a paid employee of Teva Neuroscience, Inc.
+Laurie J. is a paid employee of Teva Pharmaceuticals USA, Inc.

 Staying on your prescribed treatment for relapsing multiple sclerosis (RMS) can be challenging, but is important.
 Symptoms of RMS can often be invisible—that is why treatment success could be determined by simply having things stay the same.
 Measuring progress can be difficult and there are various therapy goals to consider.
 That’s why it is important to talk with your healthcare provider before starting, changing, or stopping a prescribed medication.

 - Friends and family.